nurhusnaaa/smartkey-esp32-blynk/README.md

 # SmartKey — ESP32 Vibration Alert System with Blynk Control

 An ESP32-based device that reminds you not to forget your keys.
-It detects vibration/movement, asks you to confirm you've grabbed your keys via an OLED countdown, and triggers escalating alerts (buzzer + LED) if you don't respond — all controllable and monitorable remotely through the Blynk IoT app.
+It detects vibration/movement, asks you to confirm you've grabbed your keys via an OLED countdown, and triggers escalating alerts (buzzer + LED) if you don't respond, all controllable and monitorable remotely through the Blynk IoT app.

-Built for **IIB20604 - Project Sem 3, Individual Project #2** (UniKL MIIT).
+Built for **IIB20604 - Project Semester 3, Individual Project**.

 ## The Problem